What is DevOps? The Roadmap for Devops

 What is DevOps?
 The roadmap for DevOps

-The software industry is growing at the speed of light, but software delivery in IT firm is suffering from a lack of department integration.
+The software industry is growing at the speed of light, but software delivery in IT firms is suffering from a lack of department integration.

-Moreover, most recurring challenges for developers to balance pending and new codes along with error solving when new code is pushed into the production environment.
+Moreover, the most recurring challenges for developers are to balance pending and new codes along with error solving when new code is pushed into the production environment.

-Here DevOps helps you get the job done.
+DevOps is here to help you with your job.
 This happens when the production environment is not identical to the development department.

-Take the operation team in the scenario, as a system administrator, they are responsible for the production environment uptime with maintaining code deployment schedule.
+Take the operation team in the scenario.
+As a system administrator, they are responsible for the production environment uptime and maintaining the code deployment schedule.

 That is why DevOps came into the picture.
-It is based on the simple fact that Development and operation work better together to have better collaboration, communication with reduced friction in the process.
+The Roadmap for DevOps is also based on the simple fact that Development and operation work better together to have better collaboration and communication with reduced friction in the process.

-It is achieved by automating most of the process like software delivery, workflow, testing, and infrastructure designs.
+Moreover, it encourages automating most of the processes like software delivery, workflow, testing, and infrastructure designs.
 To avoid complexity, it is done in small intervals.

 It also builds an identical environment for the Operation and development team.

-It is super-framework.
+DevOps is a super-framework.
 It connects the dots between other frameworks, tools, vocabulary, practices, and principles.

 DevOps Goals